frhumphries/stedwardwebsite/content/pages/live.md

 ## Schedule

-- Tuesday April 21
-  - 8:30a _Fr Chris Decker's Mass from Livonia_ (at [Facebook](https://www.facebook.com/cdecker) or [Youtube](https://www.youtube.com/catholicunderground))
-  - 9:15a Holy Mass (Traditional Latin Form)
-  - 11:00a COVID-Catechismechism #7 (CANCELLED due to appointment of a new Bishop of the Diocese of Alexandria)
-- Wednesday April 22
-  - 8:30a _Fr Chris Decker's Mass from Livonia_ (at [Facebook](https://www.facebook.com/cdecker) or [Youtube](https://www.youtube.com/catholicunderground))
-  - 9:15a Holy Mass (Traditional Latin Form)
-- Thursday April 23
-  - 8:30a _Fr Chris Decker's Mass from Livonia_ (at [Facebook](https://www.facebook.com/cdecker) or [Youtube](https://www.youtube.com/catholicunderground))
-  - 9:15a Holy Mass (Traditional Latin Form)
-  - 11:00a COVID-Catechismechism #8
-- Friday April 24
-  - 8:30a _Fr Chris Decker's Mass from Livonia_ (at [Facebook](https://www.facebook.com/cdecker) or [Youtube](https://www.youtube.com/catholicunderground))
-  - 9:15a Holy Mass (Traditional Latin Form)
-  - 12:00p DriveThru Confessions
-  - 3:00p Holy Hour with the Chaplet of Divine Mercy, Rosary & Evening Prayer
-- Saturday April 25
-  - 9:15a Holy Mass (English, Ordinary Form)
 - Sunday April 26 (Good Shepherd Sunday)
   - 8:15a Holy Mass (Traditional Latin Form)
   - 9:15a Holy Mass (English, Ordinary Form)